-6 Conclusions
+6 Conclusion

 In this paper, we had a look at the balancing market prices of a hydro-dominated electricity system using Switzerland as a case study.
-By using a short-term hydropower operation model and a set of Swiss hydropower plants, we were able to identify a competitive benchmark for Swiss balancing market prices defined by the opportunity costs of hydropower for providing balancing power.
-Our results indicate that Swiss SRL market prices are not influenced by any market imperfections (e.g., market power) but can be justified by the opportunity cost of Swiss hydropower are influenced by hydrological conditions and vary for different cascade structures.
-In addition, short-term trading options, head effects and price uncertainty have an influence the opportunity cost level.
-However, due to limitations of this paper, we are not able to exactly quantify the magnitude of the influence of these drivers.
+By using a short-term hydropower operation model and a set of Swiss hydropower plants, we were able to identify a competitive benchmark for Swiss balancing market prices defined by the opportunity costs of hydropower for providing balancing capacity.
+Our results indicate that Swiss SRL market prices are not influenced by any market imperfections (e.g., market power) but can be justified by the opportunity cost of Swiss hydropower.
+Those are largely influenced by hydrological conditions and vary for different cascade structures.
+In addition, short-term trading options, head effects and price uncertainty have an influence on the opportunity cost level.
+However, due to limitations of this paper, we are not able to exactly quantify the magnitude of the influence of these drivers and their potential interaction.
 This may be addresses in future research with more detailed data.
 Balancing markets differ in their design across countries (see e.g., Ocker et al., 2016).
 Because of this, the European Commission introduced a guideline for the harmonization of balancing markets (European Commission, 2017) in the course of the ongoing energy transition.
-The Swiss balancing market will thus be adjusted in their design within the next years (see e.g., Swissgrid AG, 2018).
+The Swiss balancing market will likely also be adjusted in their design within the next years (see e.g., Swissgrid AG, 2018).
 Changes in the balancing market design may also change the opportunity cost of hydropower for providing balancing services and consequently the balancing market prices.
-The impact of a change in the Swiss balancing market design should be addresses in future research.
+The impact of a change in the Swiss balancing market design should be addresses in future research (i.e. see Schillinger 2019).